What is Hemp?

 After being shunned for 40 years, why is hemp now in the spotlight?

 As more people start paying attention to hemp, more facts are shared to demonstrate the power of this plant—hence why it’s often called the “Miracle Crop.”
 What has really been highlighted is the hemp seed’s nutritional benefits and its fiber’s durability.
 Hemp has been known to have over 25,000 applications.
 The key benefit of hemp is that it is such a sustainable and eco-friendly crop as well as being so useful.
 Hemp will be a key ingredient as we fight global warming and climate change.

-In 2016, the United States is the only industrialized country that does not allow hemp farming.
-Other countries and regions have incentivized their farmers and are now profiting from the harvest and development of hemp applications.
-China has a $200M hemp textile industry.
-Europe is utilizing hemp more for industrial purposes.
-Canada’s hemp industry has exploded in the past decade and its demand continues to grow at 20% per year – ironically, most of this demand comes from the US.
+In 2018, the United States legalized hemp again, after a few years of experimental hemp growing that began in 2014.
+However, other countries are still far ahead of us.
+China has a $200M hemp textile industry and is rapidly expanding into other hemp markets.
+Europe is utilizing hemp more for industrial purposes and has more advanced hemp building materials.
+Canada’s hemp industry has exploded in the past decade and its demand continues to grow at 20% per year — ironically, most of this demand comes from the U.S.

 An economic force for our farmers and small businesses

 While several states already have hemp growing programs, others are waiting for the USDA to set official hemp policies for the United States.
 The U.S. grew 78,176 acres of hemp in 2018, a number expected to increase dramatically once 2019 figures get totaled up and reported.
 Currently, most hemp in the U.S. is grown for CBD, the popular nutritional supplement with numerous benefits.
 But with hemp’s huge potential for textiles, food, paper and plastics, and even building material, we expect to see a rapid expansion in both acreage and varieties of hemp grown in the United States.